dwaite/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 * `claims_encryption_alg_values_supported` **Optional**.
 JSON array containing a list of the  JWE [JWE] encryption algorithms (alg values) JWA [JWA] supported by the Claims Endpoint to encode the Claims in a JWT [JWT].
 * claims_encryption_enc_values_supported` **Optional**.
 JSON array containing a list of the  JWE [JWE] encryption algorithms (enc values) JWA [JWA] supported by the Claims Endpoint to encode the Claims in a JWT [JWT].

-Additionally, the following OpenID Provider Metadata MUST contain the following parameters:
+Additionally, the following optional OpenID Connect Discovery 1.0 [OpenID.Discovery] parameters are now required in the Claims Provider Metadata:

 - `claim_types_supported`.
 The JSON array MUST contain the values *normal*, and *distributed* (client only).
 - `claims_supported`.
 A JSON array containing a list of the Claim Names of the Claims that the OpenID Provider MAY be able to supply values for.